 Fiery sex is no joke.
 That burning sensation might be a sign that you might have a sexually transmitted infection (STI) like gonorrhea or chlamydia, but don’t worry – there’s a condom, cream, pill, or shot for that.
-Even though STI’s pose a serious and very real public health problem, the World Health Organization (WHO) estimates that over 448 million new cases of curable STIs, such as syphilis, chlamydia, gonorrhea and trichomoniasis, occur worldwide, we need to keep perspective that many are STIs are both preventable and easily treated.
+Even though STIs pose a serious and very real public health problem, the World Health Organization (WHO) estimates that over 448 million new cases of curable STIs, such as syphilis, chlamydia, gonorrhea and trichomoniasis, occur worldwide yearly, we need to keep perspective that many are STIs are both preventable and easily treated and there is an important conversation to be had about destigmatizing STIs .

 I say this because while the physical side effects of STIs are typically well documented by health and medical professionals, one of the biggest impacts of STIs that is not given enough discussion is the mental and emotional impact.
 Severe stress and depression are two of the most common conditions that affect people living with STIs; for some, an STI diagnosis might be even more traumatic.
 There is also the “chicken or the egg” theory surrounding risk factors for contracting STIs and mental illness, among health professionals.
 Studies suggest that depression can increase the likelihood of engaging in unsafe sexual practices, which reduce STI prophylaxis.
 On the other hand, studies have also shown that having an STI can increase your chances of experiencing mental health issues, even if there was no pre-existing condition.

-Here are 4G’s for taking charge of your sexual, mental and physical health:
+Here are 5G’s for taking charge of your sexual, mental and physical health:

 - Get Protected: practice safe sex by understanding your risk factors, limiting exposure, and engaging in preventative behaviours i.e. using condoms, dental dams, or getting vaccinated.